wp-plugins/topicb-chat/readme.txt

 == Screenshots ==
 This is an example of your post with chat underneath:
 1. '/assets/example_post_with_chat.jpg'
+Your posts will automatically be listed in the TopicB network driving traffic to your site:
 2. '/assets/TopicB_network.jpg'
 3. '/assets/TopicB_blog_list.jpg'
 4. '/assets/TopicB_chat.jpg'